 The two-year MPhil in Development Studies will provide you with a rigorous and critical introduction to development as a process of managed and unmanaged change in societies in the global South.
-The course is an excellent preparation for a career in development policy or practice or for further study in the field.
+Our students go on to careers in development policy or practice or for further study in the field.